skd/telegram-bot-help-ua-ch/README.md

 - [ ] Inline buttons.
 A scripter should be allowed to choose what kind of buttons to have attached.
 They should work same as keyboard buttons.
 - [ ] Stats collection.
 We should collect basic stats (number of users, etc).
 Stats could be made accessible via a command.
-- [ ] Persistent sessions.
-Persist user state across restarts.
+- [x] Persistent sessions.
+Persist bot state across restarts (in an encrypted form).
 - [x] Option to collect feedback.
 - [x] Handle errors by forwarding them to a feedback channel.
 - [x] Better back navigation.
 We should track the user nav and have a proper "back" support, that works fine not only in Trees but also DAGs.
 Back should also support inline buttons.
 (Credit: Alex)